-- Broad knowledge of the GSJ field, including issues, trends, institutions, networks and policy communities in Latin America, Middle East, Africa and/or Asia. - Language capacities (within each external review panel, we need reviewers who speak and/or read English, French and Spanish.
-But we do not expect all panel members to speak all three languages). - Independence from the program under review (have not received an IDRC grant from GSJ in the last two years, no conflicts of interest, and no stake in the evaluation outcome).
+- Experience with research for development. - Understanding of how to evaluate the quality and results of development research programming. - Sectoral and thematic knowledge relevant to the Information and Networks (I&N) Program, including: - The impact of digital transformations in low-and-middle incomes countries, particularly in the areas of creative industries, governance, learning, and science. - The context, dimensions, variations, implications and quality of digital openness and open data. - o The expansion of networked societies and implications for human rights. - Catalyzing inclusion in the benefits of information networks. - Broad knowledge of the Open Development field, including issues, trends, institutions, networks and policy communities in the low-and middle-income countries of sub-Saharan Africa, Asia, and Latin America and the Caribbean. - Language capacities (within each external review panel, we need reviewers who speak and/or read English, French and Spanish.
+But we do not expect all panel members to speak all three languages). - Independence from the program under review (have not received IDRC grants from I&N in the last two years, no conflicts of interest, and no stake in the evaluation outcome).

-Note: The external review panel will receive the support of a junior consultant, identified by IDRC and contracted separately.
-The junior consultant will serve as a research assistant, communications coordinator, and provide logistical support to the panel.
+Note: Each external review panel will receive the support of a junior consultant identified by IDRC and contracted separately.
+This junior consultant will serve as a research assistant and will coordinate communications and logistics for the panel.
 This person is not expected to be involved in the judgment of the program, but supports the evaluative work of the panelists.